 When a shoot is moving fast from one pose to the next you’re bound to get the odd mistake.
 There are two mistakes with the photo on the left.

-The other posing mistake is that her hand should not be flat on to camera, but that’s a different issue from foreshortening.
-I just thought I’d mention it, because it bugs me and I don’t want you to think that this is an ideal pose.
+The other posing mistake is that her hand shouldn’t be flat on to camera, but that’s a different issue from foreshortening.
+I just thought I’d mention it, because it bugs me and I don’t want you to think that this is an ideal pose for women.

 How to improve the pose: